AlexisTM/gpt3-discord-bot/README.md

 OpenAI Discord bot
 ==================

-This is an OpenAI discord bot.
+This is an OpenAI discord bot replying as Kirby.

 Environment keys:
 - OPENAI_KEY